-• The student will have a basic understanding of the proper use of PME attachments and potential hazards associated with PME attachments.
+• The student should have a basic understanding of the proper use of PME attachments and potential hazards associated with PME attachments.

-- 1. The student will be aware of various attachment options for PME. - 2.
-The student will be aware of the possible effects' attachments may have on the operation of PME. - 3.
-The student will be aware of potential hazards associated with using various attachments and how to control those hazards. - 4 The importance of acquiring additional training from a competent person on specific PME, it's attachments and their application at their worksite.
+- 1. The student should be aware of various attachment options for PME. - 2.
+The student should be aware of the possible effects' attachments may have on the operation of PME. - 3.
+The student should be aware of potential hazards associated with using various attachments and how to control those hazards. - 4 The student should understand the importance of acquiring additional training from a competent person on specific PME, it's attachments and their application at their worksite.